GeekMasher/presentations/presentations/2021-10-HackSoc/slides.md

 # Today's Talk

 - Introduction to to Static Code Analysis
-- Deeper dive into how does Static Code Analysis work?
+- Deeper dive into how does Static Code Analysis work
 - Examples of how this is done
 - Summary and Thoughts on using Static Code Analysis
   - Pros and Cons